Last updated:

 You can read our general boot testing principles here.
 But at least for the Tekela v5, the star of the testing is the Dynamic TouchTech material and how it gives the v5 its own ground against other football boots.
 Another point of interest with the Tekela is the inclusion of rim studs and how it might be put to good use on the pitch, as not every boot could say it offers the same stud configuration.

 This cheap Tekela variant opts for a synthetic upper with a fabric collar.
-No choice is available for you to go laceless at this price point.
-The squarish studs have curved corners, which somehow make them more playable on AG.
-As the Magique significantly deviates from the Pro model, I think this boot ranks relatively low compared to those Academy takedowns that still have some semblance of the core DNA of the silo.
+Nylon also gives way for regular TPU as far as the Tekela Team outsole goes.
+I think this boot ranks relatively low compared to those Academy takedowns that still have some semblance of the core DNA of the silo.

 Generations of Tekela Football Boots